elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_06.md

 ## Accessibility for inclusiveness

 Have you ever considered that your training material may not be understood by your trainees?
 Language may constitute a barrier to accessing learning material.
-This can be addressed by providing training materials in different languages, including metadata, in the same way that Wikipedia offers articles on the same topic in numerous languages” or the Carpentries [2] that so far provide lessons in different languages.
+This can be addressed by providing training materials in different languages, including metadata, in the same way that Wikipedia offers articles on the same topic in numerous languages” or the Carpentries [@data-carpentry] that so far provide lessons in different languages.
-You should also consider making your training materials accessible for those with specific needs [3].
+You should also consider making your training materials accessible for those with specific needs [@ability-net].
 For instance, someone with poor eyesight might appreciate the possibility of making text larger, whereas someone who is colour-blind might not interpret images the same way as someone who is not.
-You should consider consulting resources which provide colour-blind slide models or fonts suitable for people with dyslexia which improve reading comprehension and reading speed by making characters more distinct [4].
+You should consider consulting resources which provide colour-blind slide models or fonts suitable for people with dyslexia which improve reading comprehension and reading speed by making characters more distinct [@dyslexia-guide].

 ## Resources and References

+\bibliography

 1. Leyla Garcia, Bérénice Batut, Melissa L. Burke, Mateusz Kuzak, Fotis Psomopoulos, Ricardo Arcila, Teresa K. Attwood, Niall Beard, Denise Carvalho-Silva, Alexandros C. Dimopoulos, Victoria Dominguez Del Angel, Michel Dumontier, Kim T. Gurwitz, Roland Krause, Peter McQuilton, Loredana Le Pera, Sarah L. Morgan, Päivi Rauste, Allegra Via, Pascal Kahlem, Gabriella Rustici, Celia W.G.
 Van Gelder, and Patricia M. Palagi.
 Ten simple rules for making training materials FAIR.
 PLoS Computational Biology, 16(5):1–9, 2020. doi:10.1371/journal.pcbi.1007854.
 2. Data Carpentry: Building communities teaching universal data literacy. https://datacarpentry.org/